 Once I became a parent, I learned a lot of things… like the fact that actually making your toddler eat vegetables can be about as easy as making your cat wear pants.
 Some things just don’t feel worth the battle… but as a parent, I want the best for my kid, and that includes wanting him to be healthy.

 I am a BIG believer in food as medicine, food as prevention, and also as food as poison.

 Food as poison sounds terribly strong, I know, but really – that’s what sugar and processed grains / empty carbs are.
 Don’t get me wrong – we eat the stuff.
 I just can not allow my child’s diet to be 75% crap.

 I just can’t.
-I’m also a really big believer in food as a cause of children acting out, and sleeping poorly.
+I’m also a really big believer in poor diet being a cause of children acting out, and sleeping poorly.
 Our bodies just weren’t designed to function well on the processed stuff we reach for automatically.
 I know my whole life is better when I eat well, and I want that for my kids too.

 So I’ve found some great methods for getting my toddler to eat vegetables – everything from sneaking veggies into toddler food to making vegetables and fruit more appealing to him.